Luke Penrith, an Aboriginal artist, collaborates with Civiq to bring art to drinking fountains.

-The team at Civiq is excited to present schools, councils, water authorities and architects with these new artwork options.
-Imagine featuring authentic Aboriginal artwork on your new drinking water station!
-It is a wonderful way to celebrate Aboriginal art, heritage, and culture.
+Civiq is thrilled to offer schools, councils, water authorities, and architects the opportunity to feature authentic Aboriginal artwork on their new drinking water stations.
+It’s a wonderful way to celebrate Aboriginal art, heritage, and culture.

 Saltwater & The Coastline Aboriginal Art (Blue Colours)